linagee/cordova-androidpublisher/README.md

 cordova-androidpublisher
 ========================

 This Cordova plugin adds a hook to your compile command that allows easy upload of your signed Cordova APK to Google Play Developer Console.
-This is achieved using the Google Play Developer API. (https://developers.google.com/android-publisher/)

 You will need a Google Developer account to upload your apps to the Play Store. https://support.google.com/googleplay/android-developer/answer/113468?hl=en